pypm/home/docs/studies/germany20200617/index.md

 was imposed on that date, and the transmission rates before and after were fit.

-The results from the 16 German states are remarkably consistent with similar values for $\delta$ before and after the imposition of the lockdown rules.
+The results from the 16 German states are remarkably consistent with similar values for &delta before and after the imposition of the lockdown rules.
-There is no significant increase in $\delta$ after the relaxation.
+There is no significant increase in &delta after the relaxation.

 Below shows the case and deaths data for all 16 states compares to the pypm model fit to the case data.